You can also watch Financial Aid videos online on our FA TV and get your questions answered by clicking on FATV.

 A. The money you earn from Federal Work-Study is generally subject to federal and state income tax, but exempt from FICA taxes (provided you are enrolled full time and work less than half-time).

 Federal Work-Study earnings during the calendar year should be included in the totals for Adjusted Gross Income (AGI).
 The student should also be careful to report amounts based on the calendar year, not the school year.
-You should recieve W-2s at the end of January.
+You should receive W-2s at the end of January.

 Q. I got an outside scholarship.
 Should I report it to the financial aid office?